Discover the 10 best kayaking destinations in the U.S., ranging from rivers to lakes to ocean.

 Lake Tahoe — California and Nevada

 North America’s second-deepest lake (1,645 feet at its deepest) provides amazing kayaking opportunities on flatwater.
 It also boasts astounding views of the Sierra Nevada and Carson ranges that hold this giant bathtub of a lake in place.
 If you’re visiting Lake Tahoe and want to get out on the water, be sure to check out Sand Harbor State Park on the lake’s eastern shore.
-You’ll have to get there early (gates open at 8 a.m., but the line develops around 7 a.m.), but the crystal clear waters paddling south from the boat launch there are more than worth the early start.
+You’ll have to get there early (gates open at 8 am, but the line develops around 7), but the crystal clear waters paddling south from the boat launch there are more than worth the early start.
+Lake Tahoe Kayak Tours offers one-day kayaking tours that cover comprehensive paddling instruction and include lunch on the beach.

 San Juan Islands — Washington